PriestSexist/java-explore-with-me/README.md

 # Explore-with-me

 ## About
 A RESTful web-service for posting and sharing events and find companions to participate in them.
-Users can post events, leave comments, register as participans, explore collections of events.
+Users can post events, leave comments, register as participants, explore collections of events.

 ## Stack
 Java, Spring Boot, PostgreSQL, JPA(Hibernate), Maven, Docker, Lombok.